cristaloleg/awesome-manifesto/README.md

 ### Tests
 - [ ] use one test framework
-  - similar environment is better
+  - a similar environment is better
 - [ ] show results, not just stack traces
   - some failures are obvious with visible result
 - [ ] isolated tests